 For Alice to send Bob that 2 bitcoin, Alice broadcasts a message with the transaction that she wants to make to all the miners in the network.

-Once the miners are sure that the transaction is valid they can put it in a block along with many other transactions and attempt to mine the block.
+Once the miners are sure that the transaction is valid, they can put it in a block along with many other transactions and attempt to mine the block.
 This is done by putting the block through the SHA-256 algorithm.
-The output needs to start with a certain amount on 0's in order to be considered valid.
-The amount of 0's needed depends on what's called the "difficulty" which changes depending on how much computing power there is on the network.
+The output needs to start with a certain amount of 0's in order to be considered valid.
+The amount of 0's needed depends on what's called the "difficulty," which changes depending on how much computing power there is on the network.

-Every miner has their own copy of the blockchain on their computer and everyone trusts whichever blockchain that has the most computational work put into it, the longest blockchain.
-If a miner changes a transaction in a previous block, the output hash for that block will change which leads to all the hashes after it changing as well due to the blocks being liked with hashes.
-The miner would have to redo all of the work in order to make anyone accept he's blockchain as the right one.
-So if a miner wanted to cheat he would need more than 50% of the networks computing power which is very unlikely.
-Network attacks like this are thereby called 51% attacks.
+Every miner has their own copy of the blockchain on their computer, and everyone trusts whichever blockchain that has the most computational work put into it, the longest blockchain.
+If a miner changes a transaction in a previous block, the output hash for that block will change, which leads to all the hashes after it changing as well due to the blocks being liked with hashes.
+The miner would have to redo all of the work in order to make anyone accept his blockchain as the right one.
+So if a miner wanted to cheat, he would need more than 50% of the network's computing power, which is very unlikely.
+Network attacks like this are thereby called 51% attacks

 The model of making computers work in order to produce blocks is called Proof-of-Work (PoW)